 Principal Conductor of Live at Orchestra Hall

 Hicks was the Minnesota Orchestra’s principal conductor of pops and presentations from 2009 to 2013; for three prior seasons she was the Orchestra’s assistant conductor.
 In 2008 she arranged music for and conducted “A Scandinavian Christmas” concerts.
 She has twice conducted the Orchestra in classical subscription concerts, including fully-staged performances of Humperdinck's Hansel and Gretel in 2009.
-Since 2007 she has conducted the Inside the Classics series, which in 2012 featured the world premiere of Acadia, a major work by New York-based composer Judd Greenstein—commissioned specifically for Inside the Classics and funded entirely through donations by more than 400 individuals, via the Orchestra’s innovative Musical MicroCommission project.
+Starting in 2007 she conducted the Inside the Classics series, which in 2012 featured the world premiere of Acadia, a major work by New York-based composer Judd Greenstein—commissioned specifically for Inside the Classics and funded entirely through donations by more than 400 individuals, via the Orchestra’s innovative Musical MicroCommission project.

 During the summer of 2011 Hicks served as conductor for Sting’s Symphonicities Tour, leading 31 concerts over two months in venues throughout Europe.
 She has completed a recording project with the Vermont Symphony, violinist Jaime Laredo and cellist Sharon Robinson.
-She recently made her conducting debuts with the Czech National Symphony Orchestra, RTE Concert Orchestra and Danish Radio Symphony Orchestra.
-She also conducted performances of the East Slovak State Opera and Curtis Opera Studio.

 Hicks is the first woman to hold a titled conductor post in the Minnesota Orchestra’s history.